 On 26 October 2017, Burundi’s withdrawal from the Rome Statute – the founding treaty of the International Criminal Court (ICC) – took effect.
 This withdrawal is just the tip of the iceberg of a long-lasting confrontation between the ICC and some African states.
 When the Assembly of States (ASP) Parties to the Rome Statute convenes today for its 16th annual session in New York, the stakes are high as the ICC faces major challenges.
 The ASP should take on the dwindling support and criticism from the African Union (AU) as well as African states and bolster the ICC: States Parties should defend the integrity of the Statute, back the ICC’s budget, further outreach activities as well as the regional scope of investigations and strengthen the cooperation with the Court.

 In 1998, 120 states realized the long-standing aspiration of establishing an independent international criminal court and voted for the Rome Statute and the establishment of the International Criminal Court.
 As the first permanent international criminal court, the ICC has jurisdiction over the gravest crimes of concern to the international community: genocide, war crimes, and crimes against humanity.
 The establishment of the ICC in 2002 was a major achievement for international criminal justice as a whole.
 However, the ICC has faced increasing criticism in recent years, especially from some African states.
-In particular, the arrest warrants for two acting African presidents, Sudan’s Omar al-Bashir and Kenya’s Uhuru Kenyatta, led to fierce appeals against the ICC: Critics of the Court argued that the ICC selectively applied international criminal law, it discriminated against Africans and violated the immunity of African heads of states – to name just a few examples.
+In particular, the proceedings against two acting African presidents, Sudan’s Omar al-Bashir, for whom the ICC issued an arrest warrant, and Kenya’s Uhuru Kenyatta, led to fierce appeals against the ICC: Critics of the Court argued that the ICC selectively applied international criminal law, it discriminated against Africans and violated the immunity of African heads of states – to name just a few examples.
 Last year, these confrontations culminated in the notices of withdrawal from three African countries: Burundi, South Africa and the Gambia.
 Although South Africa and the Gambia have not carried out their announcements, the ICC is, 15 years after its establishment, in an extremely difficult phase.
 Against this backdrop, the States Parties have important tasks ahead of them.
 At this year’s ASP, they should show the political will to foster the Rome Statute’s aspiration of universal international criminal prosecution of the most heinous crimes.

 Defending the integrity of the Statute